-Group and Company
+Group and Group and Company

-2023 \$'000 2022 \$'000
+2024 \$'000 2023 \$'000

 Investment in unquoted equity shares designated as at FVTOCI

-Balance as at beginning of the year 3,217 3,295
+Balance as at beginning of the year 6,262 3,217

 Additions during the year 2,355

-Fair value adjustment 690 (78)
+Fair value adjustment 797

+Foreign exchange gain/(loss) 177 (107)

-Balance as at end of the year 6,262 3,217
+Balance as at end of the year 6,439 6,262

 This investment in equity instrument is not held for trading and it is held for medium to long-term strategic purposes.
-Accordingly, management has elected to designate this investment in equity instrument as at FVTOCI as management believe that recognising short-term fluctuations in the investment's fair value in Profit or Loss would not be consistent with the Group's strategy of holding this investment for long-term purposes and realising its performance potential in the long run.
+Accordingly, management has elected to designate this investment in equity instrument as at FVTOCI as management believe that recognising short-term fluctuations in the investment's fair value in profit or loss would not be consistent with the Group's strategy of holding this investment for long-term purposes and realising its performance potential in the long run.

-During the current financial year, the Group has subscribed to a new round of shares through the latest round of fund raising at the investment for an amount of \$\$2,355,000 which was fully paid in cash.
+In prior year, the Group has subscribed to a new round of shares through the latest round of fund raising at the investment for an amount of \$\$2,355,000 which was fully paid in cash.